 Data from the 2000 Census on total population of metropolitan areas and nonmetropolitan areas are used in the designation of DDAs.
-The Office of Management and Budget (OMB) published new metropolitan area definitions incorporating 2000 Census data first in OMB Bulletin No. 03-04 on June 6, 2003, and has updated them periodically through OMB Bulletin No. 06-01 on December 5, 2005.
-The FY2007 FMRs and FY2007 income limits used to designate DDAs are based on these new MSA definitions, with modifications to account for substantial differences in rental housing markets (and, in some cases, median income levels) within MSAs.
+The Office of Management and Budget (OMB) first published new metropolitan area definitions incorporating 2000 Census data in OMB Bulletin No. 03-04 on June 6, 2003, and has updated them periodically, including most recently, in OMB Bulletin No. 07-01 on December 18, 2006.
+The FY2008 FMRs and FY2008 income limits used to designate DDAs are based on these new metropolitan statistical area (MSA) definitions, with modifications to account for substantial differences in rental housing markets (and, in some cases, median income levels) within MSAs.